-55J Right to return after maternity leave
+55L Right to return to work after parental leave or parental bereavement leave

-- (1) An employee who returns to work immediately after a period of compulsory maternity leave or ordinary maternity leave is entitled to return to the job in which she was employed immediately before her absence. - (2) An employee's right to return is a right to return - (a) with her seniority, pension rights and similar rights as they would have been if she had not been absent; and - (b) on terms and conditions not less favourable than those which would have applied if she had not been absent.
+- (1) An employee returning to work immediately after a period of parental leave or parental bereavement leave is entitled to return to the job in which he or she was employed immediately before that period. - (2) The right conferred by paragraph (1) is a right to return - (a) with such seniority, pension rights and all other rights in relation to the employee's job as he or she would have had if he or she had not been absent on such leave; and - (b) on terms and conditions no less favourable than those which would have applied if he or she had not been so absent.